isabellafu999/isabellafu999/README.md

-# Hi, this is Bella Fu's Github profile and study log ^.^
+# Hi, this is Bella's Github profile and study log ^.^

 growing: